Ushabtis of Yuya: Description

-The ushabtis were discovered in 5 February 1905, during the excavation of KV46, under Egyptologist James Quibell who was financed by Theodore M. Davis.
+The ushabtis were discovered on 5 February 1905, during the excavation of KV46, under Egyptologist James Quibell who was financed by Theodore M. Davis.
 The tomb itself was considered remarkable, as Yuya and Thuya were not royalty but as in-laws to royal family, they were given a spot in the Valley of the Kings.
-All of the ushabti, inclduing Thuya's were recovered in the burial chamber between the Yuya's canopy and the eastern wall of tomb, in addition to two boxes containing ushabti in the southeast part of the chamber.
+All of the ushabti, including Thuya's were recovered in the burial chamber between the Yuya's canopy and the eastern wall of tomb, in addition to two boxes containing ushabti in the southeast part of the chamber.
 Not all of the ushabti were in the boxes and one of them was made purely of alabaster (CG 15036) while the rest were made of wood.

 The ushabtis were made of a range of materials that were considered luxurious, with varying amounts of polychromy, and a diverse array of mediums including cedar, ebony, alabaster, and copper.
 This is considered unusual for individuals in the 18th Dynasty, as at the time many known individuals often carried five ushabtis per owner.
 All ushabtis are inscribed with the Shabti Spell, or Chapter 6 of the Book of the Dead, which inscribes the ushabti to work for the deceased in the after life.

-The bulk of the ushabtis, 12 of them ended up in the Egyptian Museum (Accession CG 51024-34, 51036), while Davis kept 3 of the ushabtis, and two of the boxes that they were stored in.
+The bulk of the ushabtis, 12 of them ended up in the Egyptian Museum (Accession CG 51024–34, 51036), while Davis kept 3 of the ushabtis, and two of the boxes that they were stored in.
 He passed the collection on to the Metropolitan Museum of Art in 1915, when then got officially accessioned in 1930 (Accession 30.8.56-30.8.58).

-In 28 January 2011, during the 2011 Egyptian revolution, the Egyptian Museum was broken into and a total of 54 objects were stolen, including 7 of the ushabti, all but one (CG 51029) were recovered but some saw damage.
+On 28 January 2011, during the 2011 Egyptian revolution, the Egyptian Museum was broken into and a total of 54 objects were stolen, including 7 of the ushabti, all but one (CG 51029) were recovered but some saw damage.